International Lesbian, Gay, Bisexual, Trans and Intersex Association

-The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) is an LGBTQ+ rights organization.
+The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA World) is an LGBTQ+ rights organization.

 It participates in a multitude of agendas within the United Nations, such as creating visibility for LGBTQ+ issues by conducting advocacy and outreach at the Human Rights Council, working with members to help their government improve LGBTI rights, ensuring LGBTI members are not forgotten in international law, and advocating for LBTI women's issues at the Commission on the Status of Women.

 History

 The International Lesbian and Gay Association was founded in 1978 by activists from the United Kingdom, Ireland, Australia, the United States, and elsewhere.
 Finding it difficult to repeal the criminalization of homosexuality based on the common law tradition, the activists adopted a human rights based framing and focused on international courts, especially the European Court of Human Rights as it was easier to access.
-ILGA was involved in the Dudgeon v.
+ILGA World was involved in the Dudgeon v.
 United Kingdom (1981) and Norris v.
 Ireland (1988) cases that led to the repeal of laws criminalizing homosexuality in Northern Ireland and the Republic of Ireland.
 At the same time, it worked on cases related to unequal ages of consent, military service, transgender rights, asylum and housing rights, but these did not lead to a successful outcome.

 The Coventry conference also called upon Amnesty International (AI) to take up the issue of persecution of lesbians and gays.
 After a 13-year campaign AI made the human rights of lesbians and gays part of its mandate in 1991 and, following the Brazilian Resolution, now advocates for LGBT rights on the international level.

-ILGA obtained consultative status at the United Nations Economic and Social Council (ECOSOC) in mid-1993.
+ILGA World obtained consultative status at the United Nations Economic and Social Council (ECOSOC) in mid-1993.
 Statements were made in the name of ILGA in the 1993 and 1994 sessions of the United Nations Sub-Commission on Prevention of Discrimination and Protection of Minorities and in the 1994 session of the United Nations Commission on Human Rights.
-ILGA's NGO status was suspended in September 1994 due to the group's ties with pro-pedophilia organizations such as the North American Man/Boy Love Association.
+ILGA World's NGO status was suspended in September 1994 due to the group's ties with pro-pedophilia organizations such as the North American Man/Boy Love Association.
 According to then ILGA Secretary-General Hans Hjerpekjon, NAMBLA had officially affiliated with ILGA early in the group's history when it was loosely structured and lacked any formal admission criteria, and had not withdrawn despite ILGA adopting a resolution condemning pedophilia.
 In June 1994, these groups were expelled from the organization.
 Later applications for ECOSOC consulatative status were declined in 2002 and 2006, with ILGA alleging external influence from Egypt and the Organization of Islamic Cooperation in the latter instance.
 In June 2011, the ECOSOC finally granted consultative status to ILGA after a 29 to 14 vote, despite strong opposition from African and Islamic countries.
-Consultative status gives the ILGA the ability to attend and speak at UN meetings and participate in Human Rights Council proceedings.
+Consultative status gives the ILGA World the ability to attend and speak at UN meetings and participate in Human Rights Council proceedings.